-Sheet Metal Shearing & Blanking Services - Hydraulic, Manual & Light-Gauge Cutting Vasai.
-Mumbai .
-Palghar
+Sheet Metal Shearing & Blanking Services - Hydraulic, Manual & Light-Gauge Cutting Vasai - Mumbai - Palghar

-CNC + Hydraulic + Manual Shearing · 10 Machines · 0.3mm to 6mm MS · CR / HR / GI / SS / Aluminium · ±0.2mm · ISO 9001:2015
+CNC + Hydraulic + Manual Shearing - 10 Machines - 0.3mm to 6mm MS - CR / HR / GI / SS / Aluminium - ±0.2mm - ISO 9001:2015

-Aero Enterprises Unit I, Vasai Phata provides sheet metal shearing and blanking services in Vasai, Mumbai, and Palghar — a 10-machine shearing, cutting, drilling, and grinding division running CNC shearing, manual hydraulic shearing, mechanical shearing, and kachi light-gauge cutting simultaneously on one production floor.
-ISO 9001:2015 certified shearing and blanking services for MS IS 2062, CR IS 513, GI IS 277, SS 304, SS 316, aluminium, brass, and copper with blade gap calibration per material grade, first-off squareness verification, and direct integration into the stamping press floor, CNC press brake, welding, and powder coating at Unit I.
+Aero Enterprises Unit I, Vasai Phata provides sheet metal shearing and blanking services in Vasai, Mumbai, and Palghar.
+We operate a 10-machine shearing, cutting, drilling, and grinding division running CNC shearing, manual hydraulic shearing, mechanical shearing, and kachi light-gauge cutting.
+ISO 9001:2015 certified shearing and blanking for MS IS 2062, CR IS 513, GI IS 277, SS 304, SS 316, aluminium, brass, and copper with blade gap calibration, first-off squareness verification, and direct integration into stamping, bending, welding, and powder coating on the same production floor.

 Expertise and Experience